Citation Guide

 According to Chapman (2019), "This is a direct citation" (p.
 216).

-Jackson (1999) explains that when paraphrasing the idea in your own words, do not use quotation marks and do not include a page number.
+Jackson (1999) explains that when paraphrasing the idea in your own words, do not use quotation marks.
+Page numbers are not required.

 Additional Resources from the Excelsior College Online Writing Lab: